vivekcoh/scripts/python/cloneBackupToView/README.md

 * -q, --qospolicy: (optional) 'Backup Target Low', 'Backup Target High', 'TestAndDev High' or 'TestAndDev Low' (default is 'TestAndDev High')
 * -w, --whitelist: (optional) e.g. '192.168.1.0,255.255.255.0' or '192.168.2.23' (repeat for multiple entries)
 * -x, --deleteview: (optional) delete existing view and exit
+* -y, --daysback: (optional) clone runs that occured in the past X days (default is all runs in retention)

 ## Note